SethBling/PBChance/README.md

 11. Only consider segments, which are faster than {bestSegment[s] x # percent}
 Very slow segment times will be eliminated.
 Should set to a number, which are clearly too slow for a normal run.
 Should be checked with the debug file (clipped segments), for the correct setting and result.
 Valid values: 100-999 Suggestion: 150-200
+12. Check New Version
+When you are online, you can check for the newest version.
+If a newer version is available, you will be notified and PBChance automatically download PBChance.dll to your LiveSplit directory.
+To install the latest version, close LiveSplit and move PBChance.dll from the LiveSplit directory to the Components subdirectory.
+Your current PBChance.dll will be overwritten.

 Hint: The displaying chance on the start should be realistic.
 But rather too small than too high, for more motivation during a run.
 Try with these settings to optimize the chance estimation.
 Generate and open the text file pbchance_debug.txt (recommended a fixed font like currier) for understanding the calculation of PBChance.
 It is also recommended to read the overview picture below.